s60sc/ESP32-CAM_MJPEG2SD/README.md

 This ia a modified version from https://github.com/s60sc/ESP32-CAM_MJPEG2SD Added functionality

+* Upload a folder or file to an ftp server creating necessarily dirs
+* Added reboot button
 * remove file or folder from sd card
 * add software motion detection to enable recording
 * Added a reboot button